Hands-on workshop for beginners and advanced users of the ALF package

 As it will be a hybrid event, the sessions will be held both in person and through Zoom simultaneously.
 For the attendees participating online, the workshop will take place in a main common Zoom room for the presentations, and break-out rooms for individual support and workgroup meetings.
 And you can always chat with us at ALF's Discord server.

-The fisrt part of the event is hands-on sessions where participants work through tutorial exercises (1st part) and workgroup projects (2nd part).
+The first part of the event is hands-on sessions where participants work through tutorial exercises (1st part) and workgroup projects (2nd part).
 After explanatory presentations describing ALF's usage and core aspects of its code, the organizers will remain on-call to provide any support needed.
 For participants wishing to give themselves a head start, there is extensive documentation available.
 In the second part of the workshop, participants will be able to form groups, work through simple projects, and present their results on the last day of the event.
 We will also have a set of lectures covering present developments in algorithms for lattice fermions.
-This will include hybrid Monte Carlo, constrained path, and variational approaches, as well as Lefshetz thimbles.
+This will include hybrid Monte Carlo, constrained path, and variational approaches, as well as Lefschetz thimbles.

 Participants are encouraged to submit contributions.
 In addition to talks by invited speakers, the event also includes contributed talks by participants.
+If you would like to participate and person and have trouble rising the necessary funds, lets us know and w will see how we can help.

 The ALF Package